ajivishwam/docker-application/README.md

 # Project Setup with Docker and Docker-compose

 This project is set up using Docker and Docker-compose.
-Docker manages the application with `Mongo DB` and `PostgreSQL` databases, along with `JupyterLab`.
+Docker manages the application with `Mongo DB` and `PostgreSQL` databases, along with `Python`.

 ## Prerequisites
 - Docker needs to be installed on the machine.